-If this is done properly, then the risk can be minimised, and this is something that we have been doing for many years.
+If this is done properly, then the risk can be minimised, and this is something that we have been doing successfully for many years.

 The other thing that trainers have to consider is the fitness level of staff.
 For example, many staff now carry injuries that could be exacerbated (made worse) by the activity.

-As such re-creating the reality of the type of high-level situations that staff are likely to encounter in a relatively short training session is possibly unrealistic.
+So expecting them to be proficient in restraint by re-creating the reality of the type of high-level situations that staff are likely to encounter in a relatively short training session is possibly unrealistic.

-However, if the exercise is set to an achievable level, staff are assessed for their capability and proper supervision is in place, a dynamic/pressurised role-play scenario is an excellent learning tool to help staff experience using the techniques they have been taught in a dynamic manner.
+However, if the exercise is set to an achievable level, and staff are assessed for their capability and proper supervision is in place, a dynamic/pressurised role-play scenario is an excellent learning tool to help staff experience using the techniques they have been taught in a dynamic manner.

 This can help increase staff confidence.